JxxtPx/Delta-demn/README.md

 # Delta-demn
-This is going to be demo for learning purpose
+This is going to be demo for learning purpose.